Sliweczkowa/PathFinding/readme.md

 ### Lack of Unit Tests

 The project currently lacks comprehensive unit tests to validate the correctness and robustness of the implemented algorithms and features.
 Without proper test coverage, there is a higher risk of undetected bugs or regressions in the codebase.
 Future updates will include the addition of unit tests to ensure the reliability and stability of the project.

-### Planned Implementation of A* Algorithm

-The current version of the project implements only the Dijkstra's Algorithm for pathfinding.
-Stay tuned for updates as the project progresses towards integrating the A* algorithm!